What is API Testing?

 Start your first API testing with QTP

-- Get profile of specified user on Facebook.
+- Get a profile of the specified user on Facebook.

 - Verify that profile is as per expectation

-Here is step to build a test flow for this API.
+Here is a step to build a test flow for this API.

 Step 1: Open HP UFT and create new project API Testing